AdrianaSveca/TeamProject/README.md

 # TeamProject (GROUP 16)
-Our e-commerce website for wellness and health: WELLTH
+Our e-commerce website for wellness and health: WELLTH.